 Patient Safety Collaboratives

-Patient safety improvement programmes were launched in July 2019 as part of the NHS Patient Safety Strategy.
-They build on the work of the 15 regionally-based Patient Safety Collaboratives (PSCs) and the Patient Safety Collaborative programme, established in 2014.
-The PSCs continue to deliver and support all the patient safety improvement programmes.
+The national patient safety improvement programmes build on the work of the 15 regionally based Patient Safety Collaboratives (PSCs) and the Patient Safety Collaborative programme, which was established in 2014.
+The PSCs continue to support delivery of the programmes.

-PSCs are made up of NHS providers and commissioners in its geographical region.
+PSCs are made up of the NHS providers and commissioners in a geographical region.
 They include hospitals, community, primary care, mental health and ambulance services and clinical commissioning groups.

-PSCs are each managed by one of 15 regionally-based Academic Health Science Networks (AHSNs).
+PSCs are each hosted by one of 15 regionally based Academic Health Science Networks (AHSNs).
 AHSNs are made up of NHS staff, patients, carers, academics, quality improvement and safety experts.

 - Safety huddles